gecapistrano/gecapistrano/README.md

 ### Featured work

-Every project below is shipped.
+Every project below got a story and a purpose.
 Live demos are linked where the original can be public.

 **[Fix Finder](https://github.com/gecapistrano/fix-finder)** — [live demo](https://fix-finder-gamma.vercel.app/)
 &nbsp;·&nbsp; `Next.js` `Gemini` `Supabase`